 Industry Analysis & Industry Trends

 The industry experienced slow, steady growth over the past five years.
-Increased competition from insurance carriers that hire their own sales forces or use online platforms has threatened industry participants during this time, prompting brokers and agents to focus on expanding their level of expertise and expanding their product line to include risk management and insurance consulting services.
+Increased competition from insurance carriers that hire their own sales forces or use online platforms has threatened industry participants during this time, prompting brokers and agents to focus on expanding their level of expertise, as well as their product line, to include risk management and insurance consulting services.
 However, economic improvements for households and businesses over the next five years are expected to push demand and industry revenue up... purchase to read more

 Industry Report - Industry Investment Chapter

 The Insurance Brokers and Agencies industry operates with a low level of capital intensity.
-IBISWorld estimates that for every $1.00 spent on wages, the industry will allocate $0.03 to capital investment; this 2014 figure mirrors the industry's capital intensity in 2009.
+IBISWorld estimates that for every dollar spent on wages, the industry will allocate $0.03 to capital investment; this 2016 figure largely mirrors the industry's capital intensity in 2011.
 Yet, capital intensity varies extensively on the basis of firm size.
 For example, the industry's largest players, including Aon Corporation and Marsh & McLennan Companies, operate in hundreds of countries, and so have found it necessary to invest heavily in their distribution networks.

 However, regardless of firm size, significant investments in professional talent and online distribution methods are becoming increasingly commonplace... purchase to read more